culmat/joker-poker2/README.md

 **Don't love it?**

-[Change it](https://github.com/culmat/joker-poker/issues), or leave it for an alternative [poker-planning](https://github.com/topics/poker-planning), [planning-poker](https://github.com/topics/planning-poker) or [planningpoker](https://github.com/topics/planningpoker).
+[Change it](https://codeberg.org/culmat/joker-poker/issues), or leave it for an alternative [poker-planning](https://github.com/topics/poker-planning), [planning-poker](https://github.com/topics/planning-poker) or [planningpoker](https://github.com/topics/planningpoker).

 **History**

-This is a complete rewrite of the [original JokerPoker](https://github.com/culmat/).
+This is a complete rewrite of the [original JokerPoker](https://github.com/culmat/joker-poker).

+While the user interface has changed from Vue2/Vuetify to Vue3/NaiveUI the main reason was the move from TogetherJS to YJs as communication layer that should scale much better and fix the [open issues in legacy JokerPoker](https://github.com/culmat/joker-poker/issues).

-The main code repository is now  [@ Codeberg](https://codeberg.org/culmat/joker-poker/).
+The main repository and issue tracker is now  [@ Codeberg](https://codeberg.org/culmat/joker-poker/).

 ## Development